nidhi121099/fitness-class-booking-api/README.md

 GET /bookings?email=abc@xyz.com – check bookings by email

+- Sample Data

+Use the included `fitness-api.postman_collection.json` to create sample classes and bookings.

 ## Testing
 Unit tests are included to verify the key features of the API.
 - To run tests: